 We’re hoping to be able to continue this service periodically throughout the year.
 It is also part of a larger effort to encourage cross generational engagement within our congregation.

-For more information, please contact Tom Evans, our Youth Deacons - Anna Galasso and Sarah Ziegler, or our Youth Ministers, Sarah and Andrew Hostetter.
+For more information, please contact Tom Evans, our Youth Deacons, Grace Penske and R. J. Wheeler, or our Youth Ministers, Sarah and Andrew Hostetter.

 One to One rides are regularly provided for several members of our congregation.
 Although the Deacons have determined that we will be unable to regularly drive a van between the various retirement communities and our church every Sunday, we do plan to assign individual Deacons to be liaisons to the Deacon board for each of the retirement communities.
 Our intent is to assist in organizing transportation for those individuals who need this service.